Michigan National Guard giving COVID-19 tests north of the bridge

 |0

-This work, Michigan National Guard giving COVID-19 tests north of the bridge [Image 9 of 9], by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard giving COVID-19 tests north of the bridge, by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT